nogibjj/IDS-706_rg361_week-5/README.md

    contains the list of packages and libraries which are required for running the project.
 These are intalled and used in the virtual environment and Github actions.

 ### 4. .github/workflows
-   github actions are used to automate the following actions whenever a change is made to the files in the repository:
+   github actions are used to automate the following processes whenever a change is made to the files in the repository:
    - ``install`` : installs the packages and libraries mentioned in the requirements.txt
    - ``test`` : uses ``pytest`` to test the python script and jupyter notebook